bvr/bvr.github.io/_posts/2023-03-26-photo-organization.md

 ## Organization

-My photo collection is simple, directory based, structure.
-Top level are simple years, second level is per event, with directories named like `YYMMDD - Name of event`.
-This way it is easy to find each event, name sorting reflects the date and it keeps those information even if I take whole folder and move it somewhere else.
+My photo collection is simple directory based structure.
+There is top level directory for each year, second level is per event, with directories named like `YYMMDD - Name of event`.
+This way it is easy to find the event, name sorting reflects the date and it keeps those information even if I take whole folder and move it somewhere else.

 This structure is created manually by walking incoming folders and grouping them into an event.
-Most of the events can stay as they are (just add the name), but with longer trips I merge few days together.
+Most of short events can stay as they are (just add the name), but with longer trips I merge several together.

 Inside the event folder, I work through the photos and pick those that I like even during the time of processing.
 It is often the case that I like the moment, but the photo is not too interesting.
 For the down-select, using [IrfanView][4] and its function `File/Copy File (F8)` transfer good photos into directory `choice`.
 If there is too many selected photos, I usually repeat the process until I have reasonable number of them.
 For events about week long, I like to end with 50-100 photos.